Gervase Frederick Mathew

-retired as Paymaster-in-Chief 11 February 1902.
+retired as Paymaster-in-Chief on 11 February 1902.
 One of his early appointments was to the Warrior, the first British ironclad.

 He was sometime based in the Mediterranean then at Sydney and in Fiji and travelled extensively in the central Pacific.
 He introduced Edward Meyrick to the fauna of the central Pacific islands.
 Gervase Mathew was a Fellow of the Entomological Society of London the Zoological Society of London and the Linnean Society.

 His collection and Types were sold to Godman and are now in the collection of the Natural History Museum, London.